 - Hot pursuit: Police usually do not need to secure a search warrant if a suspected criminal flees the scene of a crime and the police have to enter another’s property in order to chase the suspect.

 - Exigent circumstances: In emergency situations, police are usually allowed to conduct warrantless searches and seizures in Nevada.
-This applies even if the location is a person’s home.
+This applies even if the location is a home.

-Yes, if the officer does not have a valid search warrant and no “warrant exception” applies.
+You can refuse to allow the police to search your home if the officer does not have a valid search warrant and no “warrant exception” applies.

-Typical examples of probable cause include the smell of marijuana, the sight of drugs, or the driver’s admission of guilt.
 Minor traffic violations such as a broken tail-light do not rise to the level of probable cause.4

 See our related article, Can police in Nevada search your car without consent?

-The most common way is to file a pretrial motion called a motion to suppress evidence.
-A motion to suppress argues that the search was illegal and asks the judge to disregard any evidence found during the illegal search.
+A motion to suppress argues that the search was illegal.
+The motion also asks the judge to disregard any evidence found during the illegal search.

 - the warrant was overbroad,